jpaulm/javafbp-websockets/README.md

 Running a test
 ----

-This uses an additional jar file: `Java-WebSocket-1.3.0.jar`, available in the central Maven repository, and also requires the `javafbp-3.0.2.jar` file, available in `javafbp/build/libs`, provided that you have built the JavaFBP project first, or have the jar file otherwise available.
+This can be done just using the jar file available in the project Releases section, plus an additional jar file: `Java-WebSocket-1.3.0.jar`, available in the central Maven repository.
+It also requires the `javafbp-3.0.2.jar` file, available in `javafbp/build/libs`, provided that you have built the JavaFBP project first, or have the jar file otherwise available.

 Note: if your default browser gives you a message saying it does not support Websockets, use Chrome.